wwentink/embedded-mastermind/README.md

 An implementation of the classic Mastermind board game built on an Infineon PSoC6 MCU using FreeRTOS.

+Done as apart of UW-Madison's ECE 353.

+Authors: Will Wentink and Joe Krachey

 ## Features

 - **FreeRTOS Multitasking:** Runs a priority-based multitasking system dividing work into isolated tasks for sensors, actuators, and communication.